Skip to main content

 2. Acupuncture

 Oriental medicine believes that applying pressure on these Meredian’s lines can treat any disease of their respective parts.
 A study shows that acupuncture is helpful at all stages of arthritis.
-However, the effectiveness depends on the severity of your disease.
+However, the effectiveness depends on the severity of your condition.

 Since acupuncture is a risky procedure that can lead to complications like bleeding, bruising, and pain, you should always consult a skilled and renowned practitioner to get it done.